slcs-jsc/jurassic/projects/validation/README.md

 Supply the external JURASSIC lookup-table directory with `JURASSIC_TBL_DIR` or `--tbl-dir`.
 It must contain `tria_<gas>.nc` for all gases recorded in the manifests.
 The lookup tables are not part of this repository.
+Its H2O table must have been generated with RFM `H2O(sub)` for consistency with JURASSIC's MT_CKD 4.1 continuum.
 All generated control files use `TBLFMT 3`.

 Generate the RFM reference first: